 Munich is only the 3rd largest city in Germany, yet is still bigger than all but 9 other cities in the EU.
 It’s massive, with a population of around 1.5 million.

 Unlike most large cities, Munich feels a lot smaller than that.
 It has all the amenities, events and opportunities that a large city has to offer, but its rich greenery and a marriage between both historical and modern architecture seem to break up the stressful bustle and vibe that other cities of this size tend to radiate.
 At the same time you can still explore the city and find new spots, shops and hangouts even after living in the city for a few years.

 In Munich, your experience will be the opposite!
-Munich has an excellent public transport system, with reliable service for bus, train as well as a metro system.
-Getting around Munich is also very straightforward in itself, with an abundance of cycling lanes and high quality signing, making it a city very well suited to cyclists.
+Munich has an excellent public transport system, with reliable service for bus, train and metro.
+Getting around Munich is also very straightforward in itself, with good train system for commuters and an abundance of cycling lanes and high quality signing, making it a city very well suited to cyclists.

-Though Germans are known for their strict, direct and bureaucratic nature: they do know how to party.
+Though Germans are known for their strict, direct and bureaucratic nature: they know how to party.
 And there’s no German party like Oktoberfest!
 As capital of Bavaria, known for its many biergarten, Munich transforms into party central for 16 to 18 days every year when Oktoberfest comes around.
 Around 6 million people from around the world visit the Oktoberfest activities in Munich, so for those few weeks, the city’s population triples for a while.
 A great time for you to take some time off work and experience some genuine German culture and cuisine from up close!

 And now that you know why Munich should be your new home, we’ll send you off with a few fun facts about Munich!